-1. General Biochemistry (Biochemistry 2A and 2B) This is an introductory course designed to provide the student with a knowledge of the fundamentals of biochemistry and an appreciation of the molecular basis of biological phenomena.
+General Biochemistry (Biochemistry 2A and 2B).
+This is an introductory course designed to provide the student with a knowledge of the fundamentals of biochemistry and an appreciation of the molecular basis of biological phenomena.
 Graduate students in the Field of Biochemistry are required to pass this course (or its equivalent) prior to pursuing advanced courses.
 Fall trimester: M T Th F 2-3.
 Winter trimester: T Th F 2-3.
 The staff of the Field of Biochemistry, Medical College Division, and of the Biochemistry Unit, Sloan-Kettering Division.

-2. Advanced Biochemistry A graduate course in biochemistry is offered jointly by the faculties of the Medical College Division and the Sloan-Kettering Division.
+Advanced Biochemistry.
+A graduate course in biochemistry is offered jointly by the faculties of the Medical College Division and the Sloan-Kettering Division.
 In each trimester, two lectures are given each week.
 It is not essential that students take the course in any particular sequence.
 The following subjects will be considered at an advanced level, with particular attention to contributions of recent research.
 Winter trimester - Physical Biochemistry: Methodology.
 Spring trimester - Cellular Regulation and Control.
 T Th 10:30-12.
 A. Bendich, R. H. Haschemeyer, and staff.

-3. General Microbiology Offered by the staff of the Field of Microbiology of the Medical College Division and of the Biology Unit of the Sloan-Kettering Division.
+General Microbiology.
+Offered by the staff of the Field of Microbiology of the Medical College Division and of the Biology Unit of the Sloan-Kettering Division.
 Intended to provide a general knowledge of the subject for students minoring in microbiology and for nonminors who want a background in the subject.
 It is not primarily intended for students majoring in the subject who already have an extensive background from undergraduate study.
 Lectures are offered weekly during both semesters.
 Aspects of microbiology covered include fundamental procedures, microbial growth and physiology, genetics, immunology and serology, virology, plant and animal pathogens and applied microbiology.
 Auditors from all fields and units are welcome.
-Not offered 1974-75.
-D. J. Hutchison and W. M. O'Leary.
+Every second year.
+Not offered 1973-74.Th 3-5 p.m.
+D. J. Hutchison and W. O'Leary.